-Establishing a dynasty trust has some major benefits for those seeking to protect generational wealth.
-One of the primary purposes of a dynasty trust is to shelter family assets from the effects of transfer taxes for generations.
+Establishing dynasty trusts has some major benefits for those seeking to protect generational wealth.
+One of the primary purposes of dynasty trusts is to shelter family assets from the effects of transfer taxes for generations.
 Here’s what you need to know about them.

-- What are they?
 The purpose of the dynasty trust is similar to that of many other trusts, namely to protect family wealth from creditors, spouses, ex-spouses, and lawsuits, and to ensure that it passes from generation to generation with the least amount of tax burden possible on your descendants.
 Dynasty trusts are usually started and funded with at least a minimum of $1 million.
 At their core, dynasty trusts are designed to allow as much of the trust estate as possible to pass from generation to generation without triggering estate and gift tax liability every time it is passed on.
 Even though the Generation-Skipping Transfer Tax (GSTT) may apply to dynasty trusts, each individual still has an amount that may be exempted.
-As of 2017 this amount was $5.49 million.
+As of 2023 this amount was $12.92 milh3on.

 By virtue of Florida law, dynasty trusts created for the benefit of others—usually subsequent generations—may continue to exist for the life of the beneficiaries plus 360 years after the beneficiaries have died.
 The net effect of this rule is that a family can control and grow a sizeable portion of wealth over literally generations of family members without substantial tax burdens (assuming there is no major change in the GSTT).